M0rrisChang/Smart-Contract/Solidity/README.md

 # Solidity Tutorial #
-Just some basic Introduction of Solidity.
+Just basic introduction of Solidity.

 ## Components of a contract ##
 1. Contract name